codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-polling-python-telegram-bot-to-production.md

 Click the “GitHub” button, select your GitHub username, and do the following in the dialog box that appears:

-1. Select "Only Select Repositories".
+1. Select “Only Select Repositories”.
 2. Choose the GitHub repository we forked.
-3. Press "Install & Authorize".
+3. Press “Install & Authorize”.

 ![Install & authorize github](../assets/deployment/express/github-integration.png)

 ## Add Repository to Team

-Select "Team Settings" in the top navigation bar to switch to the Team Settings tab.
+Select “Team Settings” in the top navigation bar to switch to the Team Settings tab.

-Click on the "Modify" button under the Team Repos section, and an “Edit Team Repos” screen will slide in from the right.
+Click on the “Modify” button under the “Team Repos” section.
+An “Edit Team Repos” screen will slide in from the right.
 Click “Add” next to the demo repo, and then “Confirm”.
 All the Spaces in your Team will now have access to this repo.

 ![Edit Team Repos](../assets/deployment/python/team-repos.gif)